openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 When creating a :class:`Simulation`, you can optionally tell it what :class:`Platform` to use.
 OpenMM includes four platforms: :class:`Reference`, :class:`CPU`, :class:`CUDA`, and :class:`OpenCL`.
 For a
-description of the differences between them, see Section :ref:`platforms`.
+description of the differences between them, see Section :numref:`platforms`.
 There are three ways in which the :class:`Platform` can be chosen:

 1. By default, OpenMM will try to select the fastest available :class:`Platform`.
 Usually its choice will